 A description of your safety plan that is appropriate for the project

+Your process for including human factors in the design and implementation of the model.

-Simplified engineering sketches or drawings of the rig concept, mechanical and electrical and auxiliary systems, if any, that explain your design assumptions
+Simplified engineering sketches or drawings of the rig concept, mechanical and electrical and auxiliary systems, if any, that explain your design assumptions.
+Teams should recognize that they should model the rig capabilities with realistic limits for surface equipment and downhole tools.
+Consideration of time delays and measurement errors that mimic realistic rig systems increase the fidelity of your model.

-Only where applicable, include any design notes and calculations regarding rig, drillstring and other limitations for the particular modules used in your models.
+Where applicable, include any design notes and calculations regarding the rig, drillstring and other limitations for the particular modules used in your models.
 For example, if the model has a module to adjust drilling parameters to avoid buckling of the drillstring, show how you calculated the weight on bit limits.

-A block diagram/flowchart of the modeled control system architecture.
-Then describe the key features.
+A block diagram/flowchart of the modeled control system architecture is required.
+Describe the key features.
 The response time of measurements, data aggregation and control algorithms should be estimated.
-Explain how individual measurements are used are in the control code.
+Explain how individual measurements are used in the control code.
 Are they all given equal weight, and if not, what criteria is used to assign importance?

-Since this is a directional drilling problem, be sure to include how simulated downhole data is used for steering and other drilling aspects?
-Judges are looking for a description of the principles being applied to directionally steer the wellbore and hit the required targets with the intent to score the maximum number of points.

 Proposed user interface/data display that shows the progress of the model in real time.

 Cost estimate and funding plan

-Additional optional items

 A design summary video used to outline the design submittal not to exceed five (5) minutes in length.
-Videos shall be the property of the university, but DSATS shall have the rights to use the videos on its websites and in its meetings or events.
+Videos shall be the property of the university, but DSATS shall have the right to use the videos on its websites and in its meetings or events.

 Key features for any models and control software.
 What drilling dysfunctions are modeled and how are they mitigated?